 for which Hergé drew eight pages before setting it aside; he liked the script, but felt it was too close to The Calculus Affair

-in theme, and (perhaps more importantly) found it impossible to adapt his working practice of constantly reworking ideas as he wrote and drew to one which required him to stick closely to someone else's scenario.
+in theme, and (perhaps more importantly) found it impossible to adapt his creative process of constantly re-working ideas as he wrote and drew to one which required him to stick closely to someone else's scenario.

 revival would be suitable candidates to adopt the mantle of Hergé and take Tintin forward.